Skip to content

 Practical Tips and Common Pitfalls

-Over-modulation (m>1m > 1): The envelope clips, generating harmonics of fmf_m that extend the occupied bandwidth well beyond 2fm2 f_m.
-Regulatory bodies (FCC, ICAO) will not be amused.
+Over-modulation (m>1m > 1): When the modulation index goes above 1.0, the envelope clips on the negative peaks.
+This generates harmonics of fmf_m that extend the occupied bandwidth well beyond 2fm2 f_m.
+You end up spraying energy into adjacent channels, which is a great way to fail an emissions test.
+Regulatory bodies like the FCC and ICAO will not be amused.
 If your modulation index calculator returns a value above 1.0, reduce your audio drive or increase carrier power.
+Don't try to cheat it.
 Composite modulation: Real audio isn't a single tone.
-When multiple frequencies modulate the carrier simultaneously, the effective modulation index is meff=m12+m22+m_{eff} = \sqrt{m_1^2 + m_2^2 + \cdots}.
-Make sure meff1m_{eff} \leq 1.
-Measuring mm from an oscilloscope: If you can see the AM envelope, measure the maximum envelope AmaxA_{max} and minimum envelope AminA_{min}, then:
+When multiple frequencies modulate the carrier simultaneously — like actual speech or music — the effective modulation index is meff=m12+m22+m_{eff} = \sqrt{m_1^2 + m_2^2 + \cdots}.
+This means you need to leave some headroom when setting levels with a test tone, because voice peaks will push the instantaneous modulation index higher.
+A good rule of thumb is to set your test tone to 70–80% modulation, which gives you enough margin for real-world signals without sacrificing too much efficiency.
+Make sure meff1m_{eff} \leq 1 under all operating conditions.
+Measuring mm from an oscilloscope: If you can see the AM envelope on a scope, you can measure modulation index directly without needing to know AmA_m and AcA_c separately.
+Measure the maximum envelope AmaxA_{max} and minimum envelope AminA_{min}, then:

 m=AmaxAminAmax+Aminm = \frac{A_{max} - A_{min}}{A_{max} + A_{min}}